-Please refer to section 2.1.7 of the proposed MP for information concerning hazardous materials and solid waste in and around Somerville Lake fee owned boundary.
+Please refer to chapter 2.1.7 of the MP for information concerning hazardous materials and solid waste in and around Somerville Lake fee owned boundary.

-There are no hazardous or solid waste advisories for the within Somerville Lake federal fee boundary.
-Nor has DSHS issued any DSHS fish consumption advisory warnings within the same area.
+There are no hazardous or solid waste advisories for the within Somerville Lake federal fee boundary, nor has the Department of State Health Services (DSHS) issued any DSHS fish consumption advisory warnings for the lake.
 USACE staff would continue annual environmental compliance assessments for potential hazardous materials and/or wastes to ensure compliance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 As such, there would be no short- or long-term, minor, moderate, or major, beneficial, or adverse impacts from hazardous wastes as a result of implementing the No Action Alternative, as there would be no changes to the existing MP.

-Similar to the No Action Alternative, USACE staff would continue annual environmental compliance assessments for potential hazardous materials and/or wastes to ensure compliance with CERCLA.
-Implementation of the Proposed Action would result in no short- or long-term, minor, moderate, or major, beneficial, or adverse impacts from hazardous wastes.
+Similar to the No Action Alternative, USACE staff will continue annual environmental compliance assessments for potential hazardous materials and/or wastes to ensure compliance with CERCLA.
+Implementation of the Proposed Action will result in no short- or long-term, minor, moderate, or major, beneficial, or adverse impacts from hazardous wastes.